MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/dashboard-teams-toolkit.md

 If you want to include a data loader to your widget before the widget is loaded, you can add a property to the state of the widget to indicate that the data loader is loading.
 This property can be used to show a loading indicator to the user.

-The following steps show how to add a property to the state of the ListWidget and how to use it to show a loading spinner while the data is loading.
+The following steps show how to add a property to the state of `ListWidget` and how to use it to show a loading spinner while the data is loading.

 1. **Define a state type**